neynarxyz/neynar_parquet_importer/README.md

 This example repo was designed to be simple so that you can easily plug it into any existing code that you have.
 There are lots of improvements on the horizon.

-- Skip already imported incrementals instead of checking every file
 - If the schema ever changes, it will likely be necessary to load a "full" backup again.
-There will be an env var to force this
+There will be an env var to force this if we need to do this in the future
 - Track SNS queue instead of polling
-- Graceful shutdown (sometimes you will have to hit ctrl+c a bunch of times to exit)
+- Improved graceful shutdown (sometimes you will have to hit ctrl+c a bunch of times to exit)
 - Crontab entry to delete old files
-- "Downloaded:" log message should include file age
-- allow custom postgres schema instead of always putting into `public`
 - Store the ETAG in the database so we can compare file hashes
 - recommended specs/storage for an EC2 server (disk size for parquet files)
 - recommended specs/storage space for postgres cluster (disk size for postgres data)